On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Introduction

 Improving the UCB mechanism, this paper proposes a \emph{hybrid} mechanism, which lifts affirmative actions upon the collection of a sufficiently rich data set.
 The hybrid mechanism takes advantage of spontaneous exploration: Once firms obtain a certain amount of data, the diversity of workers' characteristics naturally promotes learning about the minority group.
 The hybrid mechanism achieves $\tilO(\sqrt{N})$ regret with $\tilO(1)$ subsidy.

 The second policy is the Rooney Rule, which requires each firm to interview at least one minority candidate as a finalist for each job opening.
 We analyze the effect of the Rooney Rule using a two-stage model in which firms observe additional signals of each finalist.
 The Rooney Rule enables minority workers to reveal the additional signal to the firm, which leaves a chance of breaking down the underestimation.
-Nevertheless, our evaluations of the Rooney Rule are mixed.
-The interviewing quota may unfairly deprive skilled majority workers of hiring opportunities, connoting reverse discrimination.
-This shortcoming is mitigated if the Rooney Rule is used temporarily.
+However, our assessment of the Rooney Rule is mixed.
+The imposed interviewing quota could unjustly deprive skilled majority workers of employment opportunities, suggesting reverse discrimination.
+This drawback is lessened if the Rooney Rule is implemented temporarily.

+This paper is framed as a positive analysis elucidating how discrimination arises from social learning conducted by small, rational, and unbiased firms.
+Alternatively, our study could be viewed as a normative analysis showcasing an efficient hiring policy targeting the long-term average skill of workers hired by a large firm \citep[as explored by][]{Bergman2020}.
+For this latter scenario, our results for the hybrid mechanism indicate that a firm can cease affirmative action once it has accumulated reasonably comprehensive information about minority workers.